Address: Ocean Park Road

 Tue (except Public Holidays): Closed

-The Hong Kong Wetland Park is home to an impressive cast of wildlife, including birds, butterflies and dragonflies, amphibians, reptiles, mammals and fish!
-Visitors' understanding and enjoyment of this ecosystem is helped by a Visitor Centre -Wetland Interactive World and a 60-hectare Wetland Reserve that showcases the diversity of Hong Kong’s wetland ecosystem.
+The Hong Kong Wetland Park is home to an impressive cast of wildlife, including birds, butterflies and dragonflies, amphibians, reptiles, mammals and fish.
+Visitors will appreciate the park’s Visitor Center, a Wetland Interactive World and a 60-hectare Wetland Reserve that showcases the diversity of Hong Kong’s wetland ecosystem.